TheOfficialFloW/VitaShell/README.md

 * sakya for Lightmp3
 * Everybody who contributed on vitasdk

+### Changelog 1.77 ###
+- Added archive support for .7z, .tar.gz, .tar.bz2 and more by using libarchive.
+- Improved archive file system (opening archives should now be much faster).
+- Fixed keyboard freeze after using it multiple times.
+- Fixed file browser cursor correction.

 ### Changelog 1.76 ###
 - Added DLC refresh + restore license from Sqlite DB by VitaSmith.
 - Added license database refresh by VitaSmith.